nicnosis/iu-courses/sp19/g290/gxd-gameplan.md

 course: 'g290'
 ---
 ## week 1
-This week you will familiarize yourself with course materials and get a basic understanding of HTML.
+This week you will familiarize yourself with course materials and get a basic understanding of game UI/UX.

 ### In Class
 #### Monday